servo/book/src/contributing/style-guide.md

 **Exception:**
 An exception for this case is when code is dead only one in some compilation configurations.
-In that case, you use use an `expect(dead_code)` compiler directive with a configuration qualifier.
+In that case, you use an `expect(dead_code)` compiler directive with a configuration qualifier.
 For example:

 ```rust